magpylib/magpylib/docs/_pages/2_guideExamples.md

 ### Complex Magnet Shapes: Hollow Cylinder

 The superposition principle allows us to calculate complex magnet shapes by 'addition' and 'subtration' operations.
-A common application for this is the field of an axially magnetized hollow cylinder which is generated from two cocentric ones with opposite magnetization.
-In this example the field amplitude is calculated in planes parallel to the xz-plane and an animation is generated from subsequent cuts.
+A common application for this is the field of an axially magnetized hollow cylinder.
+The hollow part is cut out of the first cylinder by placing a second, smaller cylinder inside with opposite magnetization.
+Unfortunately the `displaySystem` method cannot properly display such objects intersecting with each other.

 ```eval_rst